docker-library/docs/gcc/README-content.md

-# What is gcc?
+# What is GCC?

-The GNU Compiler Collection (GCC) is a compiler system produced by the GNU Project supporting various programming languages.
+The GNU Compiler Collection (GCC) is a compiler system produced by the GNU Project that supports various programming languages.
 GCC is a key component of the GNU toolchain.
 The Free Software Foundation (FSF) distributes GCC under the GNU General Public License (GNU GPL).
 GCC has played an important role in the growth of free software, as both a tool and an example.

 > [wikipedia.org/wiki/GNU_Compiler_Collection](https://en.wikipedia.org/wiki/GNU_Compiler_Collection)

 # How to use this image

-## Start a gcc instance running your app.
+## Start a GCC instance running your app

-For this image, the most straight-forward use is to use a gcc container as both the build environment as well as the runtime environment.
-In your Dockerfile, you can do something along the lines of the following will compile and run your project.
+The most straightforward way to use this image is to use a gcc container as both the build and runtime environment.
+In your `Dockerfile`, writing something along the lines of the following will compile and run your project:

     FROM gcc:4.9
     COPY . /usr/src/myapp